jbannick/hellokata-java/src/modules/usinglibs/hellomodusinglibs/README.md

 Three of these libraries are totally non-modularized.

 - The CSVParser library consists of one JAR.
-  We use a hack to modularize it by adding a module-info.class file to its JAR

 - The Jackson JSON library consists of three JARs.
-  We use the same hack to modularize those JARs.

 - The EventBus library consists of one JAR.
-  We use the same hack to modularize that JAR.

-- The Log4J2 library normally consists of two JARs.
+- The Log4J2 library consists of two JARs.

 Both JAR's are multi-release, containing version directory trees for Java 9.
 Both JAR's contain version directory trees for Java 9.